Board of Directors - US

 A sales professional from the Boston area, Cocoa brings a “get down to basics” approach to diverse tasks with our staff and sponsored students.
 She loves being with our bibis (grandmothers) and her friendly manner allows her to maneuver easily among the vendors and locals with whom we deal.
 Her experience with horticulture and animals fuels her interest especially in the agricultural projects of our students and their families.

-Edpowerment’s Tanzanian management has a clear understanding of our work and students.
-They are personally dedicated to serving this vulnerable population and are committed to providing financial and programmatic transparency.
-THEY HAVE THE INTEGRITY AND HEART NEEDED TO FULFILL OUR MISSION.
+Edpowerment’s Tanzanian management is personally dedicated to serving this vulnerable population and is committed to providing financial and programmatic transparency.

 Godlisten Malle

-In 2022 Godlisten Malle joined Educational Empowerment Organization as its Program Manager.
-Previously, Godlisten served in various capacities at the Kilimahewa Centre for Education/Open School, most recently as Headmaster.
-His experience at KIWOCE, as well as his involvement with EdPowerment’s sponsored students while there, uniquely qualify him to lead our program development.
-He is knowledgeable and insightful about both the Tanzanian educational system and the specific challenges faced by our underserved students.
-A former math and physics teacher, Godlisten holds a B.S. in Environmental Sciences and Management from Sokoine University and in 2020 he completed a Post-Graduate Diploma in Education, First-Class, from Mwenge University.
+Godlisten Malle is one of the founders of Educational Empowerment Organization, a Tanzanian NGO whose mission is to implement educational opportunities for EdPowerment and like-minded organizations.
+Previously, Godlisten served in various capacities at the Kilimahewa Centre for Education/Open School, including Headmaster.
+His experience at KIWOCE and involvement with EdPowerment’s sponsored students uniquely qualify him to lead this mission.
+He is knowledgeable about both the Tanzanian educational system and the challenges faced by our underserved students.
+Godlisten holds a B.S. in Environmental Sciences and Management from Sokoine University and a Post-Graduate Diploma in Education, First-Class, from Mwenge University.

 Jacob Assenga